5 min read

 Even modest amounts of alcohol can impact sleep architecture.
 Many people fall asleep faster after drinking, but the quality of sleep often declines:

 Since deep sleep is when a large portion of recovery, tissue repair, and endocrine regulation occur, anything that consistently degrades sleep quality will also degrade training progress.
+For more on this, see The Truth About Sleep: The Missing Link in Performance.

 From a nutrition standpoint, alcohol is neither special nor exempt—it’s energy that must be accounted for.
 As outlined in flexible dieting frameworks (such as those by Alan Aragon), alcohol can fit within a performance-focused diet, but with important caveats:

 In a recomposition or fat-loss phase, these trade-offs become more significant.
 Alcohol doesn’t make progress impossible, but it narrows your margin for error.
+For a full framework, see Flexible Dieting Fundamentals and Body Recomposition.

 There is no single threshold that applies to every athlete, but we can make some practical distinctions: